AlanLattimore/forecaster/README.md

   than our SLA allows.
 Alert the engineers in the event of a switch over.
 * Close the request, query the data source in an async job, and lazy update the results.
 I don't like having request threads open while waiting on results of an API call.
 * This implementation uses TurboStreams.
 With enough simultaneous connections, you might need an alternative.
   AnyCable perhaps.
+* Caching uses Rails memory cache which is cleared when the server is restarted.
+For production, a store like `redis` or `memcache` might be an improvement.